 Olivera has completed numerous industry-based research case studies and action design projects with companies worldwide and has published over 150 fully refereed conference and journal publications.
 She has held Visiting Professor positions at the Institut National de Recherche en Informatique et Automatisation (INRIA), Laboratoire Lorrain de Recherche en Informatique et ses Applications (LORIA) Institute in France, the University of Duisburg, Germany, the Arizona State University, the Big Data and Analytics Research Center at the University of Tennessee and Queensland University of Technology, Australia.
-From 2008 to 2017, Olivera was on the academic leadership board of Teradata University Network (TUN) – the largest international community of Business Intelligence and Business Analytics educators and industry leaders, currently with over 2000 members in more than 100 countries.
+From 2008 to 2017, Olivera was on the academic leadership board of the Teradata University Network (TUN) – the largest international community of Business Intelligence and Business Analytics educators and industry leaders, currently with over 2000 members in more than 100 countries.

 Professional community leadership (a sample)